5 rules of thumb for a successful collaboration with working students

 If the means of transport is a motorised transport vehicle, working students are forbidden to operate it at any time.
 However, there are exceptions for certain types of motorised vehicles, such as pallet jacks.
 Some conditions also apply to non-motorised vehicles.
 Check out this handy overview for more information.

-Every working student must receive a workstation sheet from you or the temping agency.
+Every working student must receive a safety sheet from you or the temping agency.
 It lists:

 - the place of employment;